How to Remove White Background in Photoshop (5 Fast Ways)

 Step 5.
 Get The Result

 You will get the output now that will have a transparent background.
+You can save the file in PNG file format. ( If you save images in JPG format, it will forfeit the transparency)

 Remove White Background in Photoshop